IPOPT is an open source software package for large-scale nonlinear

 an interface to CUTEr.
 IPOPT can be used on Linux/UNIX platforms and Windows.

 IPOPT is also available as NLP solver at the NEOS Server at Argonne National Laboratories.
-There you can submit and solve your AMPL models online.
+There you can submit and solve your AMPL and GAMS models online.

 And to say it once technically: IPOPT implements an interior point